bharathkarumudi/bharathkarumudi.github.io/5_HackPark.md

  [WinPEAS](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/winPEAS) is a utility where we can find more information about the Windows host and for any vulnerabilities.
 Download the file into the victim machine just like shell.exe above.

-From the Meterpreter, open the shell and execute it.
+From the Meterpreter, start the shell and execute the winPEAS.bat.

     meterpreter > shell
     Process 1008 created.